lightning/bolts/02-peer-protocol.md

 The sender:
   - MUST set `feerate` greater than or equal to 25/24 times the `feerate` of the previously constructed transaction, rounded down.
+  - If it contributes to the transaction's funding output:
+    - MUST set `funding_output_contribution`

 The recipient:
   - MUST respond either with `tx_abort` or with `tx_ack_rbf`
   - MUST respond with `tx_abort` if:
-    - the `feerate` is not greater than 25/24 times `feerate` of the last successfully constructed transaction
+    - the `feerate` is not greater than or equal to 25/24 times `feerate` of the last successfully constructed transaction
   - MAY send `tx_abort` for any reason

 #### Rationale